lookit/lookit-docs/docs/source/celery_tasks.rst

 experiments to rely on versioned dependencies without causing conflicts between experiments.

-The experiment application is dependent upon two separate git repos.
+The experiment application is dependent on the ``ember-lookit-frameplayer`` repo.

--  ``exp-addons``
--  ``lookit-frame-player``

-Each is pinned to the **HEAD** of the **default branch** when they are previewed.
-Each time they are previewed this hash is updated to the current head of the default branch.

-Researchers have the ability to specify a custom github url for the ``exp-addons`` repo.
-They can also specify SHAs for the commits that they would like to use for both the ``exp-addons`` and the ``lookit-frame-player`` repo.
+Researchers have the ability to specify a custom github url for the ``ember-lookit-frameplayer`` repo.
+They can also specify a SHA for the commit that they would like to use.
 These fields are on the Build Study Page.

 What happens
 ------------